Adam Matusiewicz: Marshal of Silesia

 In the 2010 local elections, Matusiewicz was elected as a member of Civic Platform to the Silesian Regional Assembly, representing the Katowice district.
 Matusiewicz sat as a member of the assembly's Rules Commission, and the International Cooperation and European Integration Commission.

 Shortly after his election, Matusiewicz was chosen as the next Marshal of Silesia by the Civic Platform, Polish People's Party and Silesian Autonomy Movement parliamentary coalition.
 Upon his inauguration as the province's head of government, Matusiewicz declared his executive board would strongly prioritize ongoing provincial investments, including the expansion of Katowice International Airport, the construction of the Silesian Museum, upgrading voivodeship roads, cooperation with other provincial governments regarding regional transport, and the responsible appropriation of European Union funds.
 Under Matusiewicz's marshalship, economic ties with China were expanded.

 Under Matusiewicz, the provincially-owned Silesian Railways began service in October 2011, with the marshal promising adequate and on time rail service between Katowice, Częstochowa, Sosnowiec and Wisła Głębce, with further expansions promised afterwards.
-The enlargement of Silesian Railways was part of Matusiewicz's plans to gradually replace national regional carrier Przewozy Regionalne with the province's own carrier by 2012.
+The enlargement of Silesian Railways was part of Matusiewicz's plans to gradually replace national regional carrier Polregio with the province's own carrier by 2012.

-Matusiewicz's marshalship underwent a massive political and popular backlash following the completion of Silesian Railways' takeover of the rest of Przewozy Regionalne's services in Silesia on 9 December 2012.
-Bad weather, poor organization, and multiple technical malfunctions with the provincial railway fleet facilitated a weeklong massive rail transport delay across the voivodeship, severely disrupting the new service's timetable, and forcing the intervention of Przewozy Regionalne and bus services to assist stranded passengers.
+Matusiewicz's marshalship underwent a massive political and popular backlash following the completion of Silesian Railways' takeover of the rest of Polregio's services in Silesia on 9 December 2012.
+Bad weather, poor organization, and multiple technical malfunctions with the provincial railway fleet facilitated a weeklong massive rail transport delay across the voivodeship, severely disrupting the new service's timetable, and forcing the intervention of Polregio and bus services to assist stranded passengers.
 As marshal, Matusiewicz assumed responsibility for the crisis, and offered his resignation to the assembly on 20 December, stating, "I prefer to leave with honor than to go down in history as part of a gallery of cowards afraid to make important decisions."
 The assembly accepted his resignation 38-1.
 Despite the crisis and the problematic beginning of the provincial-wide rail service, Matusiewicz stressed in January 2013 that he remained proud of its creation and expressed confidence in its future.

 Following his resignation, Matusiewicz was replaced by former Sejm representative and ex-president of the Supreme Audit Office Mirosław Sekuła.